Quick Picks

 Notion is the best team workspace real-time editing, comments, page-level permissions, and database-driven workflows that replace both Google Docs and simple project management.
 Confluence is the enterprise standard for structured team documentation, especially alongside Jira.
 Confluence wins on governance and permissions; Notion wins on flexibility and user experience.

 For most users, no. Evernote Personal costs $14.99/month more than Notion Plus at $10/month while offering fewer features (no databases, weaker collaboration, limited free plan).
-Evernote's one remaining edge is its web clipper, which remains best-in-class for capturing articles, research, and web content.
-If web clipping is not your primary use case, Notion or Obsidian offer better value.
+Evernote's one remaining edge is its web clipper, which remains the best option for capturing articles, research, and web content.
+If web clipping isn't your primary use case, Notion or Obsidian offer better value.

 Obsidian leads for developers: Markdown-native, Git-friendly (notes are plain .md files), massive plugin ecosystem for code snippets, math (LaTeX), and knowledge graphs.
 Logseq is a strong open-source alternative with bidirectional linking and a graph database at its core.
 Both support Vim keybindings and are extensible with community plugins written by developers for developers.